Lexus NX 300h Insurance Rates

 | Wyoming | $1,172 | -$142 | -10.8% |

-Using high physical damage deductibles can reduce prices by up to $470 every year, whereas buying more liability protection will increase prices.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 more each year.
+Opting for high physical damage deductibles can reduce prices by up to $470 each year, whereas buying more liability protection will push prices upward.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying at least $1,600 to $2,200 additional each year, depending on your age.
-Lexus NX 300h insurance for high-risk drivers is expensive and can cost as much as 44% to 136% more than a normal policy.
+If you have some driving violations or tend to cause accidents, you may be forking out anywhere from $1,600 to $2,200 extra each year, depending on your age.
+Lexus NX 300h insurance for high-risk drivers is expensive and can cost anywhere from 44% to 136% more than the average rate.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |